wacncontent/CustomizeTool/removeCommentOutput2/includes/service-bus-java-how-to-create-topic.md

 ## Create a service namespace

 To begin using Service Bus topics and subscriptions in Azure, you must first create a service namespace.
-A service namespace provides a scoping container for addressing Service Bus resources within your application.
+A namespace provides a scoping container for addressing Service Bus resources within your application.

-To create a service namespace:
+To create a namespace:

-1. Log on to the [Azure Management Portal][].
+1. Log on to the [Azure classic portal][].

 2. In the left navigation pane of the portal, click **Service Bus**.